DragonRidersUnite/book/src/source-control.md

 # Source Control

-When working on any piece of software, whether it's a video game or an app to track how dogs you pet in a given day, it's extremely important to keep track of the changes to your code and keep it backed up in a secure location.
+When working on any piece of software, whether it's a video game or an app to track how many dogs you pet in a given day, it's extremely important to keep track of the changes to your code and keep it backed up in a secure location.

 Imagine this scenario: you work on your game for three months.
 It's amazing.
 It's your X-Files Dating Sim.
 You've painstakingly drawn all of the characters, written the scenario, coded up all the interactions.
 Then one day your computer gets stolen by a giant crow!
 I don't trust those crows, I never have.
 Suddenly your game is gone, poof.
 All that hard work just sitting on a hard-drive barely being protected by the shell of your laptop from the aggressive pecks of the entire local union of crows.